austevick/python-class/topics/getting_started/PITCHME.md

 - Readability counts |

 +++
-Python uses dynamic typing, and a combination of reference counting and a cycle-detecting garbage collector for memory management.
+Python uses dynamic typing, and a combination of reference counting and a cycle-detecting garbage collector for memory management (i.e. deletes a variable when a value no longer has any references to it).
 It also features dynamic name resolution (late binding), which binds method and variable names during program execution.

-+++
-Python's design offers some support for functional programming.
-It has filter(), map(), and reduce() functions; list comprehensions, dictionaries, and sets; and generator expressions.
-The standard library has two modules (itertools and functools) that implement functional tools borrowed from Haskell and Standard ML.

 ---
 ## Syntax and semantics